Spring Internship Applications Now Open!

 Preparator

+Exhibit Preparation interns will work on coordinating the logistics of new exhibits, as well as ensuring the permanent collection remains organized, accessible, and well-preserved.
 Museum Preparator works closely with the Curatorial staff in the planning and installation of Exhibitions.
 Preparator is also responsible for logistics and production during special events, routine gallery maintenance, and assisting the Museum Registrar with collections management and preservation.
 Desired applicants should have an interest in both the technical (gallery prep, installation, lighting, etc.) as well as creative (visual design, logistics, etc.) aspects of exhibition preparation.
+During Spring 2026 the Preparator intern will be assisting with the deinstall and install of exhibits, as well as event support.

 Special Events & Marketing

 The Special Events & Marketing intern will assist in managing the Museum’s external communications and executing special events.
 This includes opportunities to help produce advertisements, press releases, newsletters, brochures, email marketing, and social media content.
 The intern will earn hands-on experience in coordinating the logistics of large scale events.
-The Viva la Vida Parade & Festival, opening reception for the fall exhibition, and other events will be coordinated simultaneously and require intern support to execute.
+The opening reception for the spring exhibitions, Cinco de Mayo Festival, Cinco de Mayo Luncheon, and other events will be coordinated simultaneously and require intern support to execute.

 Past